uktrade/digital-workspace-v2/docs/search.md

 # How search works

 Search is handled by [OpenSearch](https://opensearch.org/), an [ElasticSearch](https://www.elastic.co/) clone that runs as a service on AWS.
-Indexing and querying is managed by [Wagtail's in-built search](https://docs.wagtail.org/en/stable/topics/search/index.html) functionality.
+Indexing and querying is managed by an extension to [Wagtail's in-built search](https://docs.wagtail.org/en/stable/topics/search/index.html) functionality.

-This document outlines how that process is customised; the process is based on the setup used by [Github Doc's search](https://github.blog/2023-03-09-how-github-docs-new-search-works/).
+This document outlines how that process is customised; the original process is based on the setup used by [Github Doc's search](https://github.blog/2023-03-09-how-github-docs-new-search-works/).

 This approach balances comprehensiveness (resurn all results) with a nuanced ability to tweak values for searches, so that the most relevant results should be first, and if not it's relatively easy to iteratively improve them.